-This quiz lets you choose which Seattle attractions you plan to visit and then, based on our data on how long most travelers spend at each attraction, tells you how many days you should spend in Seattle!
+Choose which Seattle attractions you plan to visit and this quiz will tell you just how many days you should spend in Seattle!

 For travelers, one of the hardest parts of planning a trip is knowing how long to plan to spend in a destination and Seattle is no exception!
 Because the city offers so many fun things to do, it can be very difficult for people to decide how many days to plan in Seattle to see everything on their list.